 Surgical removal of an adrenal gland, or adrenalectomy, is most commonly performed for a tumor located within the adrenal gland that is either producing too many hormones or is potentially cancerous.
 Frequently, the hormones produced by an adrenal tumor can cause high blood pressure, headaches, tremors, and other symptoms.
 Generally, patients are referred for an adrenalectomy after an abdominal CT scan reveals an enlarged adrenal gland (Figure 7).

 Prior to the development of the procedure known as laparoscopic adrenalectomy, the removal of an adrenal gland consisted of a moderate to large incision and a hospital stay of three to seven days.
 With laparoscopic adrenalectomy, surgery occurs through three or four small incisions measuring less than 0.5 inches.

-Most patients go home the day after surgery with minimal pain and many return to work within seven to 10 days.
+Most patients go home the same day or the day after surgery with minimal pain, and many return to work within seven to 10 days.